rossmfadams/MulitvariateAnalysis2/README.md

 # MulitvariateAnalysis2
-An exploratory data analysis assignment conducting Principle Component Analysis and Factor Analysis on wine informatics data
+An exploratory data analysis assignment using R to conduct Principle Component Analysis and Factor Analysis on wine informatics data

+@author Ross Adams
+Fall 2020